t-MURO/taditech/README.md

 Visit here https://tadi.tech

-Small Vue App that allows an user to see their followed artists new releases (singles/EPs and albums)
+Small Vue App that allows a user to see their followed artists new releases (singles/EPs and albums)

 Coming soon: custom reordering of playlists